Springfield School District (Oregon)

-Springfield School District, also called Springfield Public Schools, is a public school district in Lane County, Oregon, United States.
-It serves students in Springfield and outlying areas, including Goshen, Mohawk, and Walterville.
+Springfield School District 19, also called Springfield Public Schools, is a public school district in Lane County, Oregon, United States.
+It serves students in most Springfield, as well as some outlying areas, including Goshen, Mohawk, and Walterville, as well as portions of Marcola.

 Schools

 There are 20 schools in the Springfield School District.
 Nearly 11,000 students attend schools in the district.